Welcome to your go-to guide on Classic Dashboard Widgets!

 Social Reach

-The Social Reach widget gives insight into the number of potential viewers that have been exposed to a particular message in social media.
-Reach helps you identify the size of the potential audience, and give you an understanding of what types of messages are most far-reaching in the social media space.
+The Social Reach widget gives insight into the number of potential viewers who have been exposed to a particular message on social media.
+Reach helps you identify the size of the potential audience and understand what types of messages are most far-reaching in the social media space.
 The Social Reach widget can display one social input.

 Social Reach vs Social Volume